-Agreements processed by the Office of Global Strategies:
+Agreements coordinated by the Office of Global Strategies include:

 - Long-term (3 or 5 years is typical)